National Museum of Ireland – Natural History: 2010–present

 The museum was included in the National Development Plan 2018-2027, as announced in 2018, with allocation for the construction of a side extension, designed not to interfere with the integrity of the historic building, including display space, as well as an education space, a café, a shop, lifts and other disabled-access facilitation.
 There was also to be extra emergency exits from the upper floors of the museum.

 Closure and renovation

 By 2020, the Office of Public Works was preparing to begin works to restore the roof, and it was hoped that this would be followed by the broader restoration works (now under Project Ireland 2040).
-In later 2020, work began on removing collections, including the two whale skeletons suspended from the ceiling, to facilitate renovation work on the museum roof and structure. but in 2024 it was announced another round of renovation in the building will take places with it taking years to complete.
+In later 2020, work began on removing collections, including the two whale skeletons suspended from the ceiling, to facilitate renovation work on the museum roof and structure.
+In 2024 it was announced another round of renovation in the building will take places with it taking years to complete.